raspberrypilearning/editor-innovation-day/en/step_3.md

-<h2 class="c-project-heading--task">Draw the rest of the owl</h2>
+<h2 class="c-project-heading--task">Smallest number</h2>

 --- task ---
-➡️ Change the puzzle number to 3
+➡️ Change the puzzle number to 2
-➡️ Count how many of the numbers are even
+➡️ Calculate the smallest number in the `numbers` list.

 --- /task ---

-Change the puzzle number to 3 before you begin.
+Change the puzzle number to 2 before you begin.

 <div class="c-project-code">
 --- code ---